TaniaST/Driver_Injury_Prediction-Multiclass_Classification_for_Imbalanced_Dataset/README.md

 ### Code and Results
 The **"Summary"** file briefly summarises the main findings of the study.

+The **"project_preprocessing_data"** file shows the code used to prepare data for analysis (clean, handle missing values, aggregate the highly fractioned categorical variables).

 The **"project_EDA"** file shows the code and results of the exploratory data analysis.

 The **"Models"** file shows the code and results for Random Forest, Support Vector Machines, K-Nearest Neighbours and XGBoost models